-Portland Community College’s Oregon Manufacturing Innovation Center (OMIC) Training Center in Scappoose, Oregon, will be a world-class facility for preparing an advanced manufacturing workforce.
+Portland Community College’s Oregon Manufacturing Innovation Center (OMIC) Training Center in Scappoose will be a world-class facility for preparing an advanced manufacturing workforce.
 Through applied research and technical training in an apprenticeship model that simulates real work environments, the new OMIC Training Center will primarily serve PCC students and offer opportunities for K-12 to PhD.
 These efforts support workforce development by placing graduates into high-wage/high-demand jobs and fostering industry partnerships.
 Hennebery Eddy is partnering on the advanced manufacturing facility design under a progressive design-build contract with Mortenson Construction; this is PCC’s first design-build project.

 The project site is adjacent to the Scappoose airport and near Oregon Tech’s existing OMIC R+D facility.
 The OMIC Training Center is Phase 1, covering 4.5 acres of a development based on a 17-acre campus concept.
 Designed around a clustered plan, the OMIC Training Center and future buildings are grouped in the middle of the site and parking remains on the perimeter; a central pedestrian spine connects future campus development.
 The building’s location and orientation on the site optimizes daylighting and views and allows future eastward expansion.
 Concrete and metal panels on the exterior skin offer durability and fit within the context of surrounding manufacturing and industrial buildings.